Obama, Boehner lock horns in payroll tax fight

 "The clock is ticking.
 Time is running out.
 And if the House Republicans refuse to vote for the Senate bill or even allow it to come up for a vote, taxes will go up in 11 days," he said.

+Some House members were already departing Washington to head home for the holidays on Tuesday evening, joining their Senate counterparts who left earlier in the week.

-Prospects for the Democratic-controlled Senate reopening negotiations remained dim as Senate Democratic leader Harry Reid insisted he would not recall the chamber to reopen negotiations.
+Prospects for the Democratic-controlled Senate reopening negotiations remained dim as Senate Majority Leader Harry Reid insisted he would not reconvene the chamber.
 Reid has won backing from some Republicans in the Senate, who have called on their colleagues in the House to back the deal.

 Both parties believe they have the upper hand in the year-end battle.
 Republicans are betting Democrats fear a voter backlash in 2012 if the tax break expires and will eventually bow to their demands.
 Democrats, however, are gambling the same is true for Republicans.